mbtaco/discord-ai/RAILWAY-DEPLOYMENT.md

 # Railway Deployment Guide

-This guide will help you deploy your Discord AI bot to Railway with PostgreSQL database support.
+This guide will help you deploy your Discord AI bot to Railway with pgvector database support.

+## ⚠️ CRITICAL REQUIREMENT: pgvector Extension

+This Discord AI bot **requires pgvector extension** for vector similarity search functionality.
+You **MUST** use Railway's pgvector template, not regular PostgreSQL.

+**✅ Use**: pgvector template from Railway marketplace **❌ Don't use**: Regular PostgreSQL database

+Without pgvector, your bot will lose its intelligent context search capabilities and fall back to basic recent message retrieval.

 ## Prerequisites